raitonoberu/sptlrx/README.md

 ## Information

+### Source

+If you specify your Spotify cookie, the lyrics will be fetched using your account.
+Otherwise, the API [hosted by me](https://github.com/raitonoberu/lyricsapi) will be used.

 ### Piping

 Run `sptlrx pipe` to start printing the current lines to stdout.
 This can be used in various status bars and other applications.